pivoteur/biz/articles/staking.md

 The benefit of locks is that the liquidity is locked: there for the protocol.

-I propose we lock the liquidity for 1 week / 7 days: the lock is not too painful to scare away investors and also provides the needed stability to commit to investing the liquidity, as that can be done on the same day, or on the next day, of when the liquidity is staked.
+I propose we lock the liquidity for 1 week / 7 days: the lock is not too painful as to scare away investors and also provides the needed stability to commit to investing the liquidity, as that can be done on the same day, or on the next day, of when the liquidity is staked.